VMware ESX

-After version 4.1 (released in 2010), VMware renamed ESX to ESXi.
-ESXi replaces Service Console (a rudimentary operating system) with a more closely integrated OS.
+Prior to ESXi 3.0 (released in 2008) there was only the original hypervisor named ESX, and for a while both hypervisor products existed (until the final 4.1 release of the historic ESX in 2010).
+ESXi replaces the Service Console (a rudimentary operating system) with a more closely integrated OS.
 ESX/ESXi is the primary component in the VMware Infrastructure software suite.
+However from version 9.0, VMware renamed ESXi to ESX despite the name having already been used before for their earlier hypervisor product.

 The name ESX originated as an abbreviation of Elastic Sky X. In September 2004, the replacement for ESX was internally called VMvisor, but later changed to ESXi (as the "i" in ESXi stood for "integrated").

 Architecture

 ESX runs on bare metal (without running an operating system) unlike other VMware products.
 It includes its own kernel.
 In the historic VMware ESX, a Linux kernel was started first and then used to load a variety of specialized virtualization components, including ESX, which is otherwise known as the vmkernel component.
 The Linux kernel was the primary virtual machine; it was invoked by the service console.
 At normal run-time, the vmkernel was running on the bare computer, and the Linux-based service console ran as the first virtual machine.
-VMware dropped development of ESX at version 4.1, and now uses ESXi, which does not include a Linux kernel at all.
+VMware dropped development of historic ESX at version 4.1, and now exclusively uses ESXi (since renamed to ESX in 2025), which does not include a Linux kernel at all.

 The vmkernel is a microkernel with three interfaces: hardware, guest systems, and the service console (Console OS).